LassoSoft/LassoGuide/lasso_guide_source/index.rst

    This book is meant to serve as both an introduction and comprehensive guide to Lasso.
 It covers version |version| and was created on |today|.
 The material in this book will evolve and improve along with Lasso.
-The most up- to-date version of this documentation containing all fixes can be found at `<http://lassoguide.com>`_.
+The most up-to-date version of this documentation containing all fixes can be found at `<http://lassoguide.com>`_.

 .. only:: html